Weber Go-Anywhere Gas Grill Review: My Experience

 This photo shows the regulator on the Weber Go-Anywhere Gas Grill.

-Meanwhile, the cooking surface does a reasonable job of spreading the heat, but the edges are definitely cooler than the center.
+The cooking surface does a reasonable job of spreading the heat, but the edges are cooler than the center.
 If you pay attention and adjust your food over the surface as you grill, you can get decent results.
 If you cram the whole surface with hamburger patties, you’ll have a harder time.
-If you have a larger family or group, plan on eating in shifts and your grilling will be much more effective.
+For larger groups, plan on eating in shifts and your grilling will be more effective.

-Of course, if you want a bigger, more powerful grilling surface consider the Weber Q Series lineup: We’re fans of the Weber Q1200 Propane Grill which is beefier and includes a removable grease catch pan.
-We include it in our guide to Weber Go-Anywhere alternatives and competitive options below.
+Of course, if you want a bigger, more powerful grilling surface consider the Weber Q Series lineup: I’m also a fan of the Weber Q1200 Propane Grill which is beefier and includes a removable grease catch pan.
+I include it in my guide to a few Weber Go-Anywhere alternative options below.

-If you’re a charcoal fan, Weber offers a few similar charcoal versions — see our Get the Gear section below for links — but make sure you’re buying the version you want.
-At a glance, they look similar and could easily be confused.
+If you’re a charcoal fan, Weber offers a similar charcoal version — so make sure you’re buying the version you want.
+At a glance, they look similar and can easily be confused when you go to purchase.

-One more thing: If you’re heading out camping and you’re planning on roasting dogs or cooking foil dinners on a campfire, you might want to invest in a lightweight portable grill anyway . . . sometimes campgrounds and public lands will implement campfire bans as the summer progresses and the forest fire danger rises.
+One more thing: If you’re heading out camping and you’re planning on roasting dogs or cooking foil dinners on a campfire, you might want to invest in a lightweight portable grill anyway.
+Why?
+Sometimes campgrounds and public lands will implement campfire bans as the summer progresses and the forest fire danger rises.
 In these situations, a portable grill will save your trip — and still let the kids roast marshmallows.

-While the Weber Go-Anywhere Gas Grill is the best portable gas grill under $100, there are some competitive alternatives to consider:
+While the Weber Go-Anywhere Gas Grill is the best portable gas grill under $100, here are some competitive alternatives:

 Char-Broil Grill2Go X200 Gas Grill — The Char-Broil Grill2Go X200 is a bit bigger than the competition here, but it’s still very portable.
 If you want just a bit more grilling space than the Weber Go-Anywhere’s 160 square inches, the X200’s 200 square inches stainless steel grilling grate gives you a bit more room to work.
 Better yet, the X200 is rugged with stainless steel latches.

-Weber Q1200 — The Weber Q1200 is a better, more rugged grill than the Go-Anywhere Gas Grill, no doubt about it.
+Weber Q 1200 Portable Tabletop Propane Grill — The Weber Q 1200 is a better, more rugged grill than the Go-Anywhere Gas Grill, no doubt about it.
 The drawback is that the Q1200 is heavier, less portable, and it costs more.
-On the other hand, in our testing and experience, it grills better with easier to adjust temperature control — and it comes with two fold-out shelves.
+On the other hand, in my testing, it grills better with easier to adjust temperature control.
+The two fold-out shelves are a very handy bonus.

 Get the Gear: